knpuniversity/javascript/knpu/ep1-basics/old-school-ajax-html.md

 create a new template: `_repRow.html.twig`.
 Paste the contents here.
 Back in the main template, include this: `lift/_repRow.html.twig`.

-Now that we've done this, we can rendering it directly in `LiftController`.
+Now that we've done this, we can render it directly in `LiftController`.
 We know that the form was submitted successfully if the code inside the `$form->isValid()` block is executed.
-Instead of redirecting to another page, if this is AJAX, then return `$this->render('lift/_rowRow.html.twig')` and pass it the one variable it
+Instead of redirecting to another page, if this is AJAX, then return `$this->render('lift/_repRow.html.twig')` and pass it the one variable it
 needs: `repLog` set to `repLog`.

 And just by doing that, when we submit successfully, our AJAX endpoint returns the